jordipons/musicnn-training/README.md

 - `models.py`, `models_baselines.py`, `models_frontend.py`, `models_midend.py`, `models_backend.py`: scripts where the architectures are defined.

 **Auxiliar** scripts:
-- `shared.py`: WRITE!!!!!!!!!!!!
+- `shared.py`: script containing util functions (e.g., for plotting or loading files).
-- `train_exec.py`: WRITE!!!!!!!!!!!!
+- `train_exec.py`: script to successively run several pre-configured experiments.

 ## Folders structure

 - `/src`: folder containing previous scripts.
 - `/aux`: folder containing auxiliar additional scripts.
-These are used to generate the index files in `/data/index/`.
-EXLAIN???????
+These scripts are used to generate the index files for each dataset.
+The index files are already computed in `/data/index/`.
 - `/data`: where all intermediate files (spectrograms, results, etc.) will be stored.
 - `/data/index/`: indexed files containing the correspondences between audio files and their ground truth.
-WHICH DATASETS?????
+Index files for the `mtt` and `msd` are already provided.

 When running previous scripts, the following folders will be created:
 - `./data/audio_representation/`: where spectrogram patches are stored.